rjanapa/rjanapa/Instagram.md

 Wouldn’t this key generating DB be a single point of failure? <br>
 Yes, it would be.
 A workaround for that could be to define two such databases, one generating even-numbered IDs and the other odd-numbered.

-How can we plan for the future growth of our system? <br>
-We can have a large number of logical partitions to accommodate future data growth, such that in the beginning, multiple logical partitions reside on a single physical database server.
-Since each database server can have multiple database instances running on it, we can have separate databases for each logical partition on any server.
-So whenever we feel that a particular database server has a lot of data, we can migrate some logical partitions from it to another server.
-We can maintain a config file (or a separate database) that can map our logical partitions to database servers; this will enable us to move partitions around easily.
-Whenever we want to move a partition, we only have to update the config file to announce the change.

 <b>Ranking and News Feed Generation</b><br>
 To create the News Feed for any given user, we need to fetch the latest, most popular, and relevant photos of the people the user follows.